 The Second Theme: Clear Definitions of KM and KCE, and “Complexity Science”

 My last post commented on Dave Snowden’s primary argument against a National KM Center, discussed in “Emperor’s Chess Board: Pt.
 1” and “The Empire Repeats.”
-In addition this argument however, in “The Empire Repeats,” he wrote of two themes that emerged in the actkm discussion on National KM Centers and “connecting the dots.”
-The first […]
+In addition to this argument, however, in “The Empire Repeats,” he wrote of two themes that emerged in the actkm discussion on National KM Centers and “connecting the dots.”
+The […]

 Tags: Complexity · Epistemology/Ontology/Value Theory · Knowledge Making · Knowledge Management